 My fourth year as a private tour operator began in late April 2018 with the first cruise ship arrival, Hurtigruten Line’s FRAM.
 This will be the busiest cruise ship season ever in Halifax with nearly 200 scheduled calls.

 As in past years, my most popular tour is the Secret ‘Seanic’ Route to Peggy’s Cove, created by my late friend, Blake Maybank (left).

 Although all tours are unique and memorable in their own way, the day I squired D-Day veteran Mr. Jack Lewis (right) around Halifax was a definite highlight.

-Here are some of the comments left by my customers during the 2016 season:
+Here are some of the comments left by past customers:

 I am listed under Halifax, Nova Scotia at ToursByLocals.com